Results Analysis

 $ cat story.md

 During a session analyzing autoresearch experiment results, I had Claude propose three wrong hypotheses in a row.
-Each was stated with confidence, each reversed when I told Claude to actually pull the trace data instead of reasoning from aggregate scores.
+Each one was stated with confidence, each reversed when I told Claude to actually pull the trace data instead of reasoning from aggregate scores.
 The ANALYZE_RESULTS_PROTOCOL came out of that session as a checklist, but checklists are prompt-level guidance and the ai-data-analyst had already proven that prompt-level rules get ignored (the 5 W's framework was vestigial across 100+ runs).

 The solution: enforce evidence-before-conclusions architecturally.
 A two-phase pipeline where Phase 1 must complete evidence collection before Phase 2 can analyze.
 Post-hooks on tool use enforce that every claim cites a trace_id, every metric reference links to the scorer code, every 'improved/regressed' judgment has a statistical test behind it.
 If the agent tries to speculate, it gets blocked.